How to Pitch an Episode for the Amateur Traveler

 - Rule 5 – 30% of the listeners of the Amateur Traveler are overseas.
 I am looking for destinations worth getting on a plane and flying to.

 - Rule 6 – All Amateur Traveler episodes are tagged by country name and categorized by continent or region.
 Look to see if we have done a show on that destination before you pitch.
-Check out the episode map at for a map with most of the shows on it.
+Check out the episode map of the shows I have already done.

 - Rule 7 – You are pitching me (Chris).
 Even if everyone else in the world would be interested, if I am not interested I won’t take the 8+ hours that putting out a single episode of the show can take.
 Think slightly adventurous but not crazy.
 Think rich in history and culture.
-Forget about all inclusive resorts that isolate you from the culture.
+Forget about all-inclusive resorts that isolate you from the culture.
 Think independent or small group travel over big bus tours.
+Hanging out all day and drinking just sounds boring to me.
+Spending a day at the beach is probably a good idea but doesn’t make for a very interesting episode.

 Pitches That I Want